 What works really depends on the priorities of each business, however, in Nearshore / Offshore Hybrid delivery model, the client gets to enjoy the advantage of both types of outsourcing models and help stay competitive.
 Maybe it is time to think past geographical boundaries when making strategic decisions.

-Please check out our portfolio page or get in touch with sales team for more case studies.
+Please check out our Case Studies page or get in touch with sales team for more case studies.

 For other inquiries, please reach out to firstname.lastname@example.org.

 Onshore, Nearshore and Offshore Tradeoffs | Hybrid Model